james-cosgrove/WDI_Conf/README.md

 ### Process/Approach Taken

 Ticketing was arranged by the use of the third party event management system Eventbrite.
-Jamie created an account to setup ticketing, and embedded to provided code to allow for ticketing.
+Jaime created an account to setup ticketing, and embedded to provided code to allow for ticketing.

 ---